ethrelfall/Flow-stability/readme.md

 The question is why the Firedrake perturbation analysis does not find an unstable or oscillatory eigenmode in the neighbourhood of $Ra = 3.4 \times 10^5$.

-A very similar script (farrell.py) was used to find a bifurcation instability in the heated-from-below Rayleigh-Benard convection case, with results agreeing with the analysis in Section IV.A of the paper *Bifurcation analysis of two-dimensional Rayleigh-Benard convection using deflation*.
+A very similar script (farrell.py) was used to find a bifurcation instability in the heated-from-below Rayleigh-Benard convection case, with results agreeing with the analysis in Section IV.A of the paper *Bifurcation analysis of two-dimensional Rayleigh-Benard convection using deflation* by Boulle, Dallas, and Farrell.
 Note this is not quite the same type of instability (bifurcation not turbulent transition).